 The nutrients that are in the soil as well as what the plants are treated with play a role.
 Not to mention that the damage done to your teeth and stomach varies with each type.

 Which Teas Are The Most Acidic?

-The type of tea matters when talking about acid levels.
+The type of tea leaves matters when talking about acid levels.
 Quite often, coffee has a fairly consistent acidity and pH level.
 But tea is a different story.
 Tea has many types and varieties that people enjoy drinking.
 Tea is also sourced from all over the world.

-The most common tea, black tea, is low on the acid scale and has moderate caffeine.
+The most common cup of tea, black tea, is low on the acid scale and has moderate caffeine.
 Black tea has slightly less acid than coffee, so if you tend to have heartburn, you might opt for a cup of English Breakfast tea, rather than a mug of coffee.